rblrblrbl/rsrf-code-paper/data_examples_nestedcv/readme.txt

 Note that the folders "datasets" and "folds" need to be in the same directory as the ".R" files (e.g. "ncv_et.R" etc.).

 ### Abbreviations.
 For the (HD) versions, add "_hd".###
-PAPER -> DATASET NAME USED IN THE CODE concrete -> concrete airfoil -> airfoil abalone -> abalone_enc
+PAPER -> DATASET ABBREVIATION USED IN THE CODE concrete -> concrete airfoil -> airfoil abalone -> abalone_enc